 5. How long does it take to complete a successful pipe relining procedure?

-Pipe relining is an effective and fast procedure, and usually, it doesn’t take more than a day to complete.
+Pipe relining is an effective and fast procedure; it usually doesn’t take more than a day to complete.

 Pipe Relining Your Damaged Pipes

-Now, the main question is: Is pipe relining right for you?
+Is pipe relining right for you?
+Is pipe relining worth it?

-Let’s face it, both pipe replacement and pipe relining are labour-intensive jobs and hence are only recommended as a measure of last resort.
-However, we suggest pipe relining first as it is more cost-effective and causes minimal property damage than pipe replacement.
+Let’s face it, pipe replacement and pipe relining are labour-intensive jobs (e.g., sewer pipe, stormwater pipe, internal pipe, etc.) and hence a Sydney pipe relining project is only recommended as a measure of last resort.
+However, we suggest pipe relining first as it is more cost effective and causes minimal property damage than pipe replacement.

-That said, we feel it is best to hire a professional and get your plumbing issues checked without delay.
-They will surely be able to help you choose between pipe relining and pipe replacement upon thoroughly inspecting the severity of your pipe damage.
+That said, we feel it is best to hire a professional to check your plumbing issues without delay.
+They will surely be able to help you choose between pipe relining and pipe replacement upon thoroughly inspecting the severity of your pipe damage and your pipe repairs requirement.

 On that note, it’s a wrap.
 Until next time, bye!